-The person you're married to or in a registered civil partnership with when you die, if you don't know who this will be.
+The person you're married to or in a registered civil partnership with when you die, if you do not know who this will be.

-Named financial dependant
+A named financial dependant

 A partner who is, in our opinion, financially dependent on you at the time of death.